 Prior to his arrival at Michigan State, Mannie spent nine years in a similar capacity at the University of Toledo (1985-94).
 He worked for Nick Saban in 1990 when the Rockets won a share of the Mid-American Conference title and finished 9-2.

 He served as a graduate assistant along with MSU head football coach Mark Dantonio at Ohio State in 1984, working with the Buckeyes’ Big Ten championship football team.
 A native of Steubenville, Ohio, Mannie taught and coached on the high school level for 10 years (1975-84).
 He spent nine of those years at his alma mater Steubenville Catholic Central where he coached football, wrestling and track.

 He began his coaching career as a student assistant at Akron in 1974, working with the offensive guards and centers.

 A former walk-on, Mannie became a three-year letterman and two-year starter at offensive guard for Akron from 1971-73.
-He played on the 1971 Zips' team that finished 8-2 and ranked eighth nationally in the Division II polls.
+He started on the 1971 Zips team that finished 8-2 and ranked eighth nationally in the Division II polls.

-He earned his bachelor's degree in health and physical education from Akron in 1974 and received a master's degree in physical education and health education with an emphasis in exercise science from Ohio State in 1985.
+He earned his bachelor’s degree in health and physical education from Akron in 1974 and received a master’s degree in exercise science from Ohio State University in 1985.

 Married to the former Marianne Saccoccia, he and his wife have a daughter, Alaina Mannie Burghardt, who is a 2010 graduate of Michigan State University.

 THE MANNIE FILE